mdn/workflows/README.md

 The action has the following inputs:

+### target-repo

+Specify the target repository this action should run on.
+This is used to prevent actions from running on repositories other than the target repository.
+For example, specifying a `target-repo` of `mdn/workflows` will prevent the action from running on `fork/workflows`.

+- This `input` is required. (`type:string`)

-### label
+### closure-days

-If your repository uses a label named anything other than `🐌 idle` (for example, the repository may want to use use `stale`), you can set the label here.
+The number of days before the idle issue or pull request is closed.
+Set to -1 to disable.

-- This `input` is optional with a default of `🐌 idle`
+- This `input` is optional with a default of -1
 ### comment

 When the issue or pull request becomes stale, the action will write a comment on the pull request to let the author know.
 This can be changed to whatever the repository desires, or left blank if no comment should be added.
 If `closure-days` is set, this is highly recommended to ensure the author knows their issue or PR will be closed.

 - This `input` is optional with a default of an empty string

+### label

+If your repository uses a label named anything other than `🐌 idle` (for example, the repository may want to use use `stale`), you can set the label here.

+- This `input` is optional with a default of `🐌 idle`

 ### stale-days

 The number of days before the issue or pull request is considered idle and the label and/or comment is applied.

 - This `input` is optional with a default of 37

-### closure-days

-The number of days before the idle issue or pull request is closed.
-Set to -1 to disable.

-- This `input` is optional with a default of -1

 ## Secrets